samuel-kroger/Bounding-the-diameter-and-the-number-of-optimal-compact-Black-majority-districts/README.md

 :-------------------------:|:-------------------------:
 ![](readme_images/MS_map_MIP_opt.png?raw=true "A MIP-generated map of MS/county with one Black-majority and diameter of 6")   |  ![](readme_images/short_bursts_opt.png?raw=true "A GerryChain-generated map of MS/county with one Black-majority district and diameter of 7")

+# Requirements

+To run the code, you will need installations of [Gurobi](https://www.gurobi.com/) and [GerryChain](https://gerrychain.readthedocs.io/en/latest/).

+The input data is provided by [Daryl DeFord](https://www.math.wsu.edu/faculty/ddeford/).

 # How to run the code yourself?